apike/allenpike.com/_posts/2002-11-20-shipped-podcast.markdown

 I've increasingly felt the itch, though, for a second show.
 I learn so much talking through product and engineering challenges with smart folks I keep in touch with, but those conversations aren't captured anywhere – other than perhaps my hasty personal notes that occasionally yield a blog post.

-So, this week my team at Steamclock and I launched [It Shipped That Way](https://www.itshipped.fm/).
+So, this week our team at Steamclock and I launched [It Shipped That Way](https://www.itshipped.fm/).

 Every three weeks I'm interviewing leaders in engineering, design, and product about how (and how not) to build great teams and software.
 I've already got 4 recorded and queued for release, and I'm really excited about how it's coming together.